 Having children makes a mother feel so vulnerable.
 Of course you love your child, and while we can’t control everything, we can surely pray for everything.
-Here are my best prayers for moms.

 I recently read something from Leslie Ludy that really impacted me.
 She said that during busy times of motherhood we shouldn’t let our prayer life hit the back burner.
 She said it’s the times we barely have time to pray that we actually need prayer the most.

 In fact, it’s during these times we can’t afford to not pray!

 Lately I’ve been thinking about what my kids will face as they grow up and I’m determined, among the “urgency” of daily life, to pray for specific things in their future.

 Not just who they’ll marry or what they’ll be when they grow up (although these are great prayers) but for other less obvious things.